andrezimpel/gatsby-plugin-gdpr-cookies/README.md

 #### `trackingId`

-Here you place your Google Analytics tracking id.
+Here you place your Google Analytics tracking ID.

 #### `cookieName`